Please see our Using Azure AD DS with CES Guide for creating a Secure LDAP instance in Azure and querying from CES.

 Thus, LDAP connector service is being discontinued for all users to maintain uniformity, reduce inefficiencies, and improve overall manageability.

 Azure AD is supported starting with AsyncOS 13.0 and newer.

-Post upgrade to AsyncOS 13.0, User and Group sync will be performed for customers who are already using LDAP connector service, and this will be supported till the LDAP Connector service was discontinued on October 1, 2020.
+Post upgrade to AsyncOS 13.0, User and Group sync will be performed for customers who are already using the LDAP connector service, and this will be supported till the LDAP Connector service was discontinued on October 1, 2020.

 Azure AD Domain Services provides scalable, managed domain services like LDAP, group policy, and integrated authentication.

 Yes, Azure AD Domain Services will incur extra charges.
 It is charged per hour, based on the total number of objects in the AD Domain Services managed domain, including users and groups.